 Enjoy a night under the stars in the campground.

-The park offers a wide variety of environmental education and interpretive programs year round.
+The park offers a wide variety of environmental education and recreation programs year round.
 Participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources through:

 Pontoon boat tours of the lake are offered spring through fall.
 For more detailed information contact the park office.

 The environmental learning center in the Conewago Day Use Area is open weekends during the summer.
 Visitors can explore the center's exhibits to discover more about the park’s natural environment.